nhat-thien/Distributed-Mixture-Of-Experts/README.md

 # Optimal Transport Aggregation for Distributed Mixture-of-Experts
-Matlab source codes for the "Optimal Transport Aggregation for Distributed Mixture-of-Experts" [https://arxiv.org/pdf/2312.09877](https://arxiv.org/pdf/2312.09877) [1]
+Matlab source codes for the "Optimal Transport Aggregation for Distributed Mixture-of-Experts".

 ## Environment
 Matlab R2018b.
 In our code, we also used `parfor` loop which requires there are more than one core to be affect.
 To check the number of physical cores, in Command Window, run `evalc("feature('numcores')")`